hoodiecrow/ConsTcl/README.md

 #### case special form

-Another conditional form is `` case ``.
+`` case `` is another conditional form.
 It implements a multi-choice where a single expression selects between alternatives.
 The body of the `` case `` form consists of a key-expression and a number of clauses.
 Each clause has a list of values and a body.
 If the key-expression evaluates to a value that occurs in one of the value-lists (considered in order), that clause's body is evaluated and all other clauses are ignored.

 Syntax: (__case__ _key_ _clause_ ...)